Cavalry: Post–World War I

 A combination of military conservatism in almost all armies and post-war financial constraints prevented the lessons of 1914–1918 being acted on immediately.
 There was a general reduction in the number of cavalry regiments in the British, French, Italian and other Western armies but it was still argued with conviction (for example in the 1922 edition of the Encyclopædia Britannica) that mounted troops had a major role to play in future warfare.
-The 1920s saw an interim period during which cavalry remained as a proud and conspicuous element of all major armies, though much less so than prior to 1914.
+The 1920s saw an interim period during which cavalry remained as a conspicuous element of all major armies, though much less so than prior to 1914.

 Cavalry was extensively used in the Russian Civil War and the Soviet-Polish War.
 The last major cavalry battle was the Battle of Komarów in 1920, between Poland and the Russian Bolsheviks.
 Colonial warfare in Morocco, Syria, the Middle East and the North West Frontier of India provided some opportunities for mounted action against enemies lacking advanced weaponry.

 The post-war German Army (Reichsheer) was permitted a large proportion of cavalry (18 regiments or 16.4% of total manpower) under the conditions of the Treaty of Versailles.

 The British Army mechanised all cavalry regiments between 1929 and 1941, redefining their role from horse to armoured vehicles to form the Royal Armoured Corps together with the Royal Tank Regiment.
-The U.S. Cavalry abandoned its sabres in 1934 and commenced the conversion of its horsed regiments to mechanized cavalry, starting with the First Regiment of Cavalry in January 1933.
+The U.S. Cavalry abandoned its sabres in 1934 and commenced the conversion of its horsed regiments to mechanised units, starting with the First Regiment of Cavalry in January 1933.